At a glance

 For now there's nothing to show for JS side of things, but for Lua there is - I've been working on a library for manipulating Minecraft worlds.

-Fairly big, fairly mazy, has some rooms, and takes less than two seconds to generate
+Fairly big, fairly maze-y, has some rooms, and takes little time to generate

-Just a small update on my dungeon generator.
+This is a small update to my 2010 dungeon generator example.

 Update: Also see this post about this approach to dungeon generation.

 From my point of view, creating a tool, that would perform your desired action efficiently, is often better than just doing mentioned thing.

 In last few days I've developed a small tool that translates given commands into series of WorldEdit plugin commands, and provides simple interface for writing dynamic scripts that modify world contents, even without having access to server to be able to import JS scripts.

 Since game handles input nicely, a single message can be sent every 200..300ms, meaning that subset of commands needed to change selection bounds and perform desired operation over it often takes less than a second to perform, in comparison to minute-measured time needed to do same manually.